cpsoinos/nuxt-svgo/README.md

 ### Vite

 If your Nuxt app uses Vite, this module adds [vite-svg-loader](https://github.com/jpkleemans/vite-svg-loader) to the underlying Vite configuration.
 All due credit for `vite-svg-loader` to its author, [@jpkleemans](https://github.com/jpkleemans).

+We use a modified copy of this vite plugin for auto loading icons with extra control using a `nuxt-icon` component.

 ### Webpack